profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-2007-july.md

 Nanachat was really quite a work of genius at the time.
 There’d been nothing like it.
 That was Luang Por Chah’s idea.

-What did he think about the idea of moving out of Thailand?
+*Q:* What did he think about the idea of moving out of Thailand?

-When I went back to Thailand I told him about it, and of course he never signified one way or the other in situations like that.
+*A:* When I went back to Thailand I told him about it, and of course he never signified one way or the other in situations like that.
 He seemed interested, but didn’t feel a great need to do anything with it.
 That’s why it was important for George Sharp to visit, so that Luang Por Chah